- Individuals who took a 2020 RMD may repay the distribution by August 31, 2020 but certain conditions apply.

-- Required minimum distributions are waived for most retirement accounts this year.
+- Required minimum distributions (RMDs) are waived for most retirement accounts this year.

 - Your advisor is committed to helping you navigate the tax and estate planning aspects with other professionals in these areas.

-To help you navigate the tax and estate planning aspects of the change, we’ve compiled answers to the most frequently asked questions.
+To help you navigate the tax and estate planning aspects of the change, we've compiled answers to the most frequently asked questions.
 These answers, along with our personalized advice, will help you make decisions based on your financial situation and goals.

 What are the criteria to waive RMDs this year?